Index on Censorship: Arts and international programmes

 Index on Censorship also runs a programme of UK based and international projects that put the organisation's philosophy into practice.
 In 2009 and 2010 Index on Censorship worked in Afghanistan, Burma, Iraq, Tunisia and many other countries, in support of journalists, broadcasters, artists and writers who work against a backdrop of intimidation, repression, and censorship.

 The organisation's arts' programmes investigate the impact of current and recent social and political change on arts practitioners, assessing the degree and depth of self-censorship.
 It uses the arts to engage young people directly into the freedom of expression debate.
 It works with marginalised communities in UK, creating new platforms, on line and actual for creative expression.

 Index on Censorship works internationally to commission new work, not only articles for print and online, but also new photography, film & video, visual arts and performance.
 Examples have included an exhibition of photostories produced by women in Iraq, Open Shutters, and a programme involving artists from refugee and migrant communities in UK, linking with artists from their country of origin, Imagine art after, exhibited at Tate Britain in 2007.

 Index has also worked with Burmese exiled artists and publishers on creating a programme in support of the collective efforts of Burma's creative community.
 Index also commissioned a new play by Actors for Human Rights, Seven Years With Hard Labour, weaving together four accounts from former Burmese political prisoners now living in the UK.
 Index also co-published a book of poetry by homeless people in London and St. Petersburg.

 CEO

+The current Chief Executive of Index on Censorship is Jemimah Steinfeld.
+She took on this role in May 2024, replacing Ruth Anderson, who left the organisation to follow a political path.

-The Chief Executive of Index on Censorship from May 2014 was Jodie Ginsberg.
-In December 2019, Index announced Ginsberg was standing down from the post in early 2020.
-In June 2020, she was replaced by Ruth Smeeth.
+The Chief Executive of Index on Censorship from 2014 through to 2020 was Jodie Ginsberg, who is now the CEO of the CPJ.